Clarkson railway station, Perth: History

 By July 2004, the rail infrastructure was complete and the station was almost done.
 On 4 October 2004, the station opened, making it the first extension of Perth's rail network since the extension to Currambine in 1993.
 Five new B-series trains went into operation that day.
 In celebration of the opening, travel on Transperth train services was free that day, costing the state $50,000.
 Bus services to Clarkson station commenced on 5 October 2004.

 At 6:30 am on 3 September 2013, an empty train travelling at low speed crashed into an occupied train carrying about 40 passengers stopped at Clarkson station.
 Three people were taken to hospital as a precaution, and five people suffered sore necks due to the crash.
 Following the crash, the Public Transport Authority investigated whether Portuguese millipedes were the cause.
 When crushed by train wheels, the millipedes can make the track slippery.
 There had been previous cases on the Transperth network where trains had overrun platforms due to the millipedes.
 Later that week, the tracks around the station were sprayed with insecticide.
 Later, the Rail Tram and Bus Union said that it was unsafe shunting practise that caused the crash, not the millipedes.

-On 21 September 2014, an extension of the Joondalup line 7.5 km north to Butler railway station was opened.
+On 21 September 2014, an extension of the Joondalup line 7.5 km north to Butler station opened.
 In 2017, the Mitchell Freeway was extended up to Hester Avenue north of the station, passing through Clarkson.
 The freeway's carriageways were built along both sides of Clarkson station.
+On 14 July 2024, the line was further extended to its current terminus at Yanchep station, and the Joondalup line was renamed the Yanchep line.